RITUAL: Random Image Transformations as a Universal Anti-hallucination Lever in Large Vision Language Models: Experiments

 \subsection{Evaluation Setup}

 Throughout our experiments, we set hyperparameter configuration at $\alpha = 3$.
 For random image transformation, we use flip (horizontal \& Vertical), rotate, color jitter, Gaussian blur, and crop.
-In all experimental tables, the \textit{base} refers to the standard decoding, which directly samples the response token from the softmax distribution. \footnote{We refer readers to the Appendix for further implementation/experimental details and additional results.}
+In all experimental tables, \textit{base} refers to standard decoding, where the token is directly sampled from the softmax distribution.
+To encourage output diversity and avoid deterministic responses, we sample from a multinomial distribution rather than simply selecting the most probable output using $\text{argmax}$. \footnote{ Further implementation \& experimental details are in Appendix.}

-\paragraph{LVLMs.} We integrate \Ours with two state-of-the-art LVLMs: \textbf{LLaVA-1.5 (}~\cite{liu2023visual} and \textbf{InstructBLIP}~\cite{dai2024instructblip}.
-Both models incorporate Vicuna 7B~\cite{chiang2023vicuna} as their language decoding mechanism.
-LLaVA-1.5 utilizes linear projection layers to align image and text modalities and InstructBLIP employs the Q-Former~\cite{li2023blip} to efficiently bridge visual and textual features using a fixed number of tokens (\eg, 32).
-Note that the adaptability of \Ours extends beyond these two models and is model-agnostic.
-It can be compatible with a wide range of off-the-shelf LVLMs.
+\paragraph{LVLMs.} We integrate \Ours with three state-of-the-art LVLMs: \textbf{LLaVA-1.5}~\citep{liu2023visual}, \textbf{InstructBLIP}~\citep{dai2024instructblip}, and \textbf{mPLUG-Owl2}~\cite{ye2024mplug}.
+Both LLaVA-1.5 and InstructBLIP use Vicuna 7B~\citep{chiang2023vicuna} for language decoding.
+LLaVA-1.5 utilizes two-layer MLP to align image and text modalities and InstructBLIP employs the Q-Former~\citep{li2023blip} with a fixed number of tokens (\eg, 32) to bridge visual and textual features efficiently. mPLUG-Owl2, built on LLaMA 7B~\cite{touvron2023llama2}, combines a vision encoder with learnable queries and a modality-adaptive module to facilitate a shared semantic space between visual and textual modalities.
+Note that \Ours is model-agnostic, and its adaptability extends beyond these LVLMs.